ZeroStudMuffin/CEA2/README.md

   roll number is removed so users see only the numeric portion.
 - Once roll, customer and bin are present a **Send Record** button appears when batch mode is enabled.
 In default mode a full-screen bin menu pops up and selecting a value uploads immediately.
+Requests are POSTed with an `X-API-Key` header for authentication.
 If the server returns an error, the provided message is shown instead of a generic failure.
  - A **Debug mode** checkbox on the main screen launches Bin Locator with sending disabled.
 Additional **Show OCR**, **Show Crop** and **Show Log** buttons reveal raw text